mozarzaa/final_project_2020Sp/README.md

  3)The Cython for optimization

-An additional log of each file associated to better illustrate how we distributed our work throughout the project.
+An additional log of important files to better illustrate how we did our work throughout the project.
 -	data_exploration.ipynb
 	* Data reading/cleaning of HIC-4.
 Health Insurance Coverage Status and Type of Coverage by State--All Persons: 2008 to 2018
 	* First version of stacked line plot